Enhanced-World-Foundation/EssentialCrisisSoftware/README.md

 7 PIPELINE_REPORT.md - Pipeline, what is ready, what is worked upon, what will be next.
 8 READY-LABELED-SETS.md - links, archives, ready files and solutions used in section sets, compilations and distributions/ - to be created when needed.

-WorkFlow_XXX - are live develompent reporting file.
+WorkFlow_XXX - are live development reporting file.
 WF_...md

 ## Table of Contents: